C2SM/git-course/advanced/slides/slides.md

 - Walk the diagram left to right once: working directory → staging area → local repository → remote
 - Point worth repeating: Git is not a client to a server
   - Commits are local and free
-  - Why stash, worktree and rebase can all work offline
-  - Why a mistake before `push` costs nothing
+  - A mistake before `push` costs nothing
 -->

 ---